dortania/OpenCore-Install-Guide/Setting up your Config/Skylake.md

       * 8 - AddExecutableWhitelist - ensures that processes in the whitelist are patched.
       * 32 - ReplaceBoardID - replaces board-id used by AppleGVA by a different board-id.

-* csr-active-config: <00000000>

-Settings for SIP, recommeded to manully change this within Recovery partition with csrutil
+* csr-active-config: Settings for SIP, generally recommeded to manully change this within Recovery partition with `csrutil` via the recovery partition

-csr-active-config is set to e7030000 which effectively disables SIP.
+csr-active-config is set to `E7030000` which effectively disables SIP.
 You can choose a number of other options to enable/disable sections of SIP.
 Some common ones are as follows:

 * `00000000` - SIP completely enabled
 * `30000000` - Allow unsigned kexts and writing to protected fs locations